dsccommunity/ExchangeDsc/README.md

 * **UseSimpleDisplayName** The UseSimpleDisplayName parameter specifies whether the sender's simple display name is used for the From email address in messages sent to recipients in the remote domain.

+### xExchSendConnector

+* **Name** Specifies a descriptive name for the connector.
+* **Credential** Credentials used to establish a remote PowerShell session to Exchange.
+* **Ensure** Whether the connector should be present or not.
+* **AddressSpaces** Specifies the domain names to which the Send connector routes mail.
+* **AuthenticationCredential** Specifies the username and password that's required to use the connector.
+* **Comment** Specifies an optional comment.
+* **ConnectionInactivityTimeout** Specifies the maximum time an idle connection can remain open.
+* **ConnectorType** Specifies whether the connector is used in hybrid deployments to send messages to Office 365.
+* **DNSRoutingEnabled** Specifies whether the Send connector uses Domain Name System
+* **DomainController** Specifies the domain controller that's used by this cmdlet to read data from or write data to ActivDirectory.
+* **DomainSecureEnabled** Enables mutual Transport Layer Security
+* **Enabled** Specifies whether to enable the Send connector to process email messages.
+* **ErrorPolicies** Specifies how communication errors are treated.
+* **ExtendedRightAllowEntries** Additional allow permissions.
+* **ExtendedRightDenyEntries** Additional deny permissions.
+* **ForceHELO** Specifies whether HELO is sent instead of the default EHLO.
+* **FrontendProxyEnabled** Routes outbound messages through the CAS server
+* **Fqdn** Specifies the FQDN used as the source server.
+* **IgnoreSTARTTLS** Specifies whether to ignore the StartTLS option offered by a remote sending server.
+* **IsCoexistenceConnector** Specifies whether this Send connector is used for secure mail flow between your on
+* **IsScopedConnector** Specifies the availability of the connector to other Mailbox servers with the Transport service.
+* **LinkedReceiveConnector** Specifies whether to force all messages received by the specified Receive connector out through thi Send connector.
+* **MaxMessageSize** Specifies the maximum size of a message that can pass through a connector.
+* **Port** Specifies the port number for smart host forwarding.
+* **ProtocolLoggingLevel** Specifies whether to enable protocol logging.
+* **RequireTLS** Specifies whether all messages sent through this connector must be transmitted using TLS.
+* **SmartHostAuthMechanism** Specifies the smart host authentication mechanism to use for authentication.
+* **SmartHosts** Specifies the smart hosts the Send connector uses to route mail.
+* **SmtpMaxMessagesPerConnection** Specifies the maximum number of messages the server can send per connection.
+* **SourceIPAddress** Specifies the local IP address to use as the endpoint for an SMTP connection.
+* **SourceTransportServers** Specifies the names of the Mailbox servers that can use this Send connector.
+* **TlsAuthLevel** Specifies the TLS authentication level that is used for outbound TLS connections.
+* **TlsDomain** Specifies the domain name that the Send connector uses to verify the FQDN of the target certificate.
+* **UseExternalDNSServersEnabled** Specifies whether the connector uses the DNS list specified by the ExternalDNSServerparameter of the Set
+* **TlsCertificateName** Specifies the X.509 certificate to use for TLS encryption.
+* **Usage** Specifies the default permissions and authentication methods assigned to the Send connector.

 ### xExchTransportService